Tcarlos/Linux-Knowledge-Base/Testcase3.md

 ### 4.1.3 Restoring Logical Volumes with Snapshots

-Just enter the the name of the snapshot and its path, and the linked LV that is to be restored will get restored.
+Just enter the the name of the snapshot with its path, and the linked LV that is to be restored will get restored.

     lvconvert --merge /dev/DRBDVG2/lxc1_snap
     lvconvert --merge /dev/DRBDVG/DRBDLV1_snap1